 A circular well is located at one corner of the tank.
 It was so clean that I thought it has been built new with the temple, but I was told it is the old and original tank of the temple.

 The temple was originally located in Varunapuram now known as Verna.
 During the 16th CE, it was completely destroyed by the Portuguese.
 The temple was rebuilt in Mardol village in Ponda, where it continues to exist.
 A new temple has been recently built at the original site of the temple.

 Other temples of Mahalasa are located in Paithan, Nevasa, Karwar, Kumta, Kasargod, and Harikhandige.

 Mahalasa is a Kuldevi of many Saraswat Brahmin families and few other communities.

 The architecture of this new temple is very unique.
 It is designed as a complex, which is still a work in progress.
 A map at the entrance tells you about the different parts of the temple.

 The new temple and ancient temple tank stand in front of each other.
-On one side of the temple is a school for children and on another side the Kalyanmandapa or the hall for weddings.
-Well maintained lawns surround the temple as well as the tank.
+On one side of the temple is a school for children and on another side is the Kalyanmandapa or the hall for weddings.
+Well-maintained lawns surround the temple as well as the tank.

 Murti of Mahalasa Narayani